meteor/blaze/site/source/guide/introduction.md

 are compiled into JavaScript UI components that are rendered by the Blaze library.

-Blaze is not required to build applications in Meteor - you can also easily use [React](http://react-in-meteor.readthedocs.org/en/latest/) or [Angular](http://www.angular-meteor.com) to develop your UI.
-However, this particular article will take you through best practices in building an application in Blaze, which is used as the UI engine in all of the other articles.
+Blaze is not required to build applications in Meteor - you can also easily use other frontends to develop  your UI.
+However, this particular article will take you through best practices in building an application in Blaze, which is used as the UI engine in all the other articles.

 ## About this guide